feature-image

 • Leading insider expects McCarthy reunion to spark Rodgers' return.

-There is still real uncertainty around Aaron Rodgers and his future with the Pittsburgh Steelers.
-However, the arrival of Mike McCarthy has changed the tone, as he coached Rodgers during his MVP seasons and Super Bowl run with the Green Bay Packers.
+When it comes to Aaron Rodgers, waiting to hear from the QB on an important decision is a familiar story.
+As uncertainty around his future with the Pittsburgh Steelers builds, the arrival of Mike McCarthy has changed the tone.
+The duo has a history together as Rodgers worked with the HC during his MVP seasons and Super Bowl run with the Green Bay Packers.
 So that reunion naturally prompts optimism among the fans.
-And now as free agency is near, McCarthy is urged to keep a familiar face for Rodgers.
+And now, as free agency is near, McCarthy is being urged to keep a familiar face for Rodgers.

 Watch What’s Trending Now!